AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 # JTabViz: Java Tabular Visualization Toolkit

-This project is a research project for my study of the AdaBoost algorithm from a visual perspective and representation learning.
-To conduct this research, I have developed **JTabViz**, a Java-based multiplatform toolkit for machine learning (ML) data analysis, classification, and visualization.
-It is designed for the visualization and analysis of multidimensional (n-D) tabular ML data to discover and build classification models from first order logic rules.
-Further, it supports data augmentation, to explore how dataset changes impact trained models.
+This project is a software tool developed for a research project and study of the boosting classifier algorithms and representation learning. **JTabViz** is a Java-based cross-platform software toolkit for machine learning (ML) data analysis, classification, and visualization.
+It is designed for the visualization and analysis of multidimensional (n-D) tabular ML data to discover and build classification models from logical rules.
+With supports for feature engineering and data augmentation to analyze how dataset changes impact ML models.

-Currently, the project supports the following classifiers:
+Currently, the JTabViz software supports the following Machine ML classifiers:

 - Decision Tree Classifier
 - K Nearest Neighbors Classifier